-How Can Christians Think Biblically About Race and Ethnicity? - Answers for Pastors- October 20
+How Can Christians Think Biblically about Race and Ethnicity? - Answers for Pastors - September 30

 How can Christians think biblically about race and ethnicity?

 In order to develop a biblical perspective on ethnicity Christians should recognize that:

 All people are made in the image of God (Genesis 1:26-28).
 This is what gives all humans dignity and value.
 God’s creation of humanity in his image means that there is one and only one human race, and that all people of all ethnicities have the same inherent dignity as God’s image-bearers.

 All people are sinful, having fallen in Adam (Romans 5:12-21).
 This means that all people by nature are subject to the judgment of God (Ephesians 2:1-3).
 It also means that racism has its ultimate roots not in circumstance or social conditioning, but in our sinful nature.